Should you sell your diesel car?

 - Long journeys:

 Diesel engines still save you money on long journeys and big annual mileages versus petrol equivalents.
-If you generally cover 15,000 miles or more in a year, then you can definitely cut costs.
+If you generally cover 15,000 miles or more in a year, then you can cut costs.

 - Rural locations: